gajdulj/disaster_response/README.md

 ## Project purpose:
 The purpose of this project was to gain experience in writing Data Engineering Pipelines, Machine Learning Pipelines and learning the basics of web development.

 I have analysed the disaster data from <a href="https://www.figure-eight.com/">Figure Eight</a> and built a multi-label classifier model for an API that classifies disaster messages.
-The model performs relatively well- <b>avg weighted f1-score:0.941</b>.
-To further improve the model, I recommend more data cleaning as well as creating word to vec features.
+The model performs relatively well- <b>avg weighted f1-score:0.94</b>.
+To further improve the model, I recommend more data cleaning as well as adding word to vec feature embeddings.

 ## Project Components: